freemarker/freemarker-tutorials/01-hello-world/README.md

 If you already know what Maven is you can skip this whole section.

-If you don’t know what Maven is, I’ll only give a short explanation here as there are many other resources devoted to explaining the intricacies of Maven.

 If you’ve used [NPM](https://www.npmjs.com/) or [Ant+Ivy](http://ant.apache.org/ivy/) or [Gradle](https://gradle.org/) or [NuGet](https://www.nuget.org/) or [Composer](https://getcomposer.org/) then know that Maven is similar to those tools.

 Maven ensures developers working on a project together are using the same dependencies.
 It handles downloading dependencies and putting them in a consistent location where your Java compiler can find them.
 It is also used to bundle JAR and WAR files, and can be used to version your own projects.

 Maven looks for a `pom.xml` file in the root of your project and runs commands based on what is in that file.
 (There are more elaborate ways to set up Maven builds, but since this is a FreeMarker tutorial and not a Maven tutorial, that topic won’t be covered.)

-In summary: We’ll be using Maven to download dependencies and build our Java project.

 ## Step 3: Point Tomcat at your webapp directory